Controlling Date.now and setTimeout in Jest

 Timer drift occurs when Jest’s mock registry fails to intercept native API calls before the V8 engine schedules them.
 This architectural gap causes delayed callbacks to execute outside the expected test lifecycle, triggering false negatives.
 Proper isolation requires understanding how Time & Date Control Strategies intercept the V8 microtask queue and remap it to Jest’s internal scheduler.

-Root Cause Analysis: Native setTimeout schedules callbacks asynchronously, bypassing Jest’s synchronous assertion queue.
+Root Cause: Native setTimeout schedules callbacks asynchronously, bypassing Jest’s synchronous assertion queue.
 Concurrent Date.now() calls return wall-clock time, invalidating snapshot comparisons.

-Reproducible Setup: Create a minimal test file importing @jest/globals, configure jest.setTimeout(5000), and run with --runInBand to observe baseline drift.
+Reproducible Setup: Create a minimal test file importing @jest/globals, configure jest.setTimeout(5000), and run with --runInBand to observe baseline drift without parallelism interference.

 Exact Code Pattern: